CBD: benefits, dosage, contraindications

 Cannabidiol for the Reduction of Cue-Induced Craving and Anxiety in Drug-Abstinent Individuals With Heroin Use Disorder: A Double-Blind Randomized Placebo-Controlled Trial

-Cannabidiol for the treatment of cannabis use disorder: a phase 2a, double-blind, placebo-controlled, randomised, adaptive Bayesian trial
+Cannabidiol for the treatment of cannabis use disorder: a Phase 2a, double-blind, placebo-controlled, randomized, adaptive Bayesian trial

 THC and CBD effects on alcohol use among alcohol and cannabis co-users